Cost vs. Expense - What is the Difference?

 While there are exceptions to this statement, it's generally true that:

 For accounting and tax purposes, COSTS are related to business assets and they are shown on the balance sheet.
-EXPENSES are related to business income, and they are shown on the business net income (profit and loss) statement.
+EXPENSES are related to business expenditures over time, and they are shown on the business net income (profit and loss) statement.